optimizers/cpkrylov/README.md

 Note that the leading block of the saddle-point matrix may be a matrix or a linear operator, but the other blocks must be explicit matrices.
-The constraint preconditioner P is implemented as linear operator M such that M\*z returns the solution of Pv=z.
+The constraint preconditioner P is implemented as a linear operator M such that M\*z returns the solution of Pv=z.
 The operator M also implements iterative refinement and residual update, as suggested (for the case where the trailing block of the saddle-point matrix is zero) in